angrykoala/vue-workshop/README.md

 ```
 _app.vue_

-First, we import our component using `require('./detail.vue')`.
-We can add it to our root component with the directive `components` which is an object, with the key being the name to be used in the template.
+First, we import our component using `require('./detail.vue')` and add it to our root component with the directive `components`.

+**Components** is an object with the key being the name to be used in the template.

-We can now use `<detail>` to inject the component into our template.
-By using `:item` we can pass our props to the component.
-Note that props can be part of the internal state, computed properties or other props.
+We can now use a `<detail>` tag to inject the component into our template.
+By using `:[propName]` we can pass our props to the component.
+Note that props can be from the internal state, computed properties or other props.

-We can use our `v-if` directive directly on this component, so it is not rendered unless needed.
+We can also use our `v-if` directive directly on this component, so it is not rendered unless needed.

 > We can also, remove all the contents of our `<style>`, as the detail component already has its own styles.